OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

 Kernel Configuration
 ~~~~~~~~~~~~~~~~~~~~

-The kernel must be configured to support I/O MMU and to blacklist any driver that could be accessing the PCI's that we want to use in our VMs.
+The kernel must be configured to support I/O MMU and to blacklist any driver that could be accessing the PCIs that we want to use in our VMs.
 The parameter to enable I/O MMU is:

 .. code::